jainsumit12/crwal4aichat/README.md

 - Chat interface for interacting with crawled data using an LLM
 - Interactive Streamlit-based Supabase Explorer for database analysis and visualization
 - Configuration via `.env` file for easy switching between URLs/sitemaps
-- Three different Docker Options, just App, App + Crawl4ai, App + Crawl4ai + Supabase all in Docker!
+- Three different Docker Options, App, App + Crawl4ai, App + Crawl4ai + Supabase all in Docker!
 - Supa-Crawl-Chat API provides a RESTful interface to interact with the Supa-Crawl-Chat system